Update a single device

 In case the user consent flow feature has been activated for the particular tenant, there is a step in between, where the end user is asked to confirm their consent to receive the update before the device can actually retrieve the update.

-1: Assign a distribution set to a device
+1: Create a rollout for a single device

-The initial step of installing an update to a device is the assignment of a distribution set to a device.
-This can be done by using either the Management UIs or the Management API.
+The initial step of installing an update to a device is the creation of a rollout via the Management UI or assigning the distribution set to a target via the Management API.

 Via Management UI